Infinitode/Infinitode/README.md

 #### Latest changes:

+- Updated the website with the first `material library` release.
+You can find it here: https://infinitode.netlify.app/resources/material-library.
 - Updated `Python Projects` with 2 new projects.
 One beginner project and the first intermediate project.
 - Release of `Dungen Dev API` for custom integrations of Dungen Dev.
 - Release of `PyAutoPlot`, an open-source Python plotting library that automatically plots your dataset using `matplotlib`.
 You can view the docs from here: https://infinitode-docs.gitbook.io/documentation/package-documentation/pyautoplot-package-documentation